International FM Community

 The National Fibromyalgia & Chronic Pain Association is helping to increase international awareness about these conditions.
-As international organizations such as the International Myopain Society, EULAR and OMERACT, International Association for the Study of Pain (IASP) continue to expand their efforts to encourage and promote the exchange of international research findings, patients around the globe will benefit as these activities improve our understanding of the underlying mechanisms and assessment of fibromyalgia and chronic pain conditions.
+As international organizations such as the International MYOPAIN Society, EULAR and OMERACT, International Association for the Study of Pain (IASP) continue to expand their efforts to encourage and promote the exchange of international research findings, patients around the globe will benefit as these activities improve the understanding of underlying mechanisms and assessment of fibromyalgia and chronic pain conditions.
 The NFMCPA continues its outreach to encompass International Leaders Against Pain into its Coalition to help spread consistent fibromyalgia and chronic pain advocacy information world wide.

 Today it is estimated that fibromyalgia affects 7% of the world’s population while chronic pain affects 20% of the worlds population.
 Although fibromyalgia and chronic pain are universal experiences, the approach to treatment varies greatly from country to country.
-Patient and medical community international exchanges will help us to better understand how to diagnose and treat patients no matter where they are located on this planet.
+Patient and medical community international exchanges help us to better understand how to diagnose and treat patients no matter where they are located on this planet.